bad-bit/mailpl0it/README.md

 _________________________

 Mailpl0it was made:
-- To get notified only for user-specified specific class of exploits on the mailbox.
+- To get notified only for user-specified, specific class of exploits on the mailbox.
 -  Out of pure curiosity while playing around with the requests library (Already aware of exploit-db's [RSS](https://www.exploit-db.com/rss.xml) feed, still, import requests, because why not!).